rajat19/interview-questions/src/content/questions/find-k-closest-elements.md

 ---
-author: "Rajat Srivastava"
-title: "Find K Closest Elements"
+title: Find K Closest Elements
-topics: "array two-pointers binary-search sliding-window sorting heap-priority-queue"
+topics: [array, two-pointers, binary-search, sliding-window, sorting, heap-priority-queue]
-langs: "java"
+langs: [java, py]
-tc: "O(n)"
+tc: O(n)
-sc: "O(1)"
+sc: O(1)
 leetid: 658
-companies: None
+companies:
-difficulty: "medium"
+difficulty: medium
-date: 2025-06-18T01:15:27.911113
+gfg:
+hackerrank:
+interviewbit:
+leetcode: find-k-closest-elements
 ---
 Given a **sorted** integer array `arr`, two integers `k` and `x`, return the `k` closest integers to `x` in the array.
 The result should also be sorted in ascending order.
 An integer `a` is closer to `x` than an integer `b` if: